witt3rd/blog/2015-01/linked-data/main.md

 Our goal is to use the [PEG-based parser](http://en.wikipedia.org/wiki/Parsing_expression_grammar) [Parboiled2](https://github.com/sirthias/parboiled2) in order to parse [N-Triples](http://www.w3.org/2001/sw/RDFCore/ntriples) documents as part of [Maana’s](http://www.crunchbase.com/organization/maana) support for [Linked Data](http://linkeddata.org).

 Our test project for this article can be found [here](https://github.com/witt3rd/linked-data).

 We won’t bother going into the setup or basic concepts of PEGs or PB2, since they are all covered well enough on the PB2 Github page (e.g., you should have a basic grasp of the parser stack and RuleN[T] mechanism).
 Instead, we are going to just dive right in building our grammar and parsing some sample files by incrementally building up the solution through a series of baby steps.
 (Yes, this approach would have been well-served by using TDD.)

-My motivation for this (and the approach taken here) is that there are some nuances in PB2 that aren't immediately obvious from the documentation and the examples are either too simplistic or too elaborate.
+The motivation for this (and the approach taken here) is that there are some nuances in PB2 that aren't immediately obvious from the documentation and the examples are either too simplistic or too elaborate.
 And the examples are always complete --- you just see the end result without getting a sense for the reasoning behind various decisions.
+We will build up our solution in baby steps and I will explain the rationale behind each one and point out any interesting features of PB2 that are used along the way.

 # N-Triples